ChumaSuey/lim_chuma/README.md

 - DEvSEb (playtesting and feedback).

 Music tracks used:
-Repulsive - Departure.
-Repulsive - 1908 Vol 1 (Vol I).
+- "Departure" - Repulsive.
+- "1908" (1908 Vol I / Vol 1) - Repulsive.
-The most mysterious song on the internet by the most mysterious band (i hope i can get to change this when they find the song's author).
+- "The most mysterious song on the internet" - the most mysterious band (i hope i can get to change this when they find the song's author).

+In technicality it's an unknown song by an unknown author, i hope it gets found. respective thanks to aufr33 and Rave Ghetto Blaster for their remastered versions of "The most mysterious song on the internet".

 Repulsive tracks are copyright free.